Queensland University of Technology: Kelvin Grove

 The Kelvin Grove campus hosts the faculties of Creative Industries, Education, and Health as well as the QUT International College and the Institute of Health and Biomedical Innovation.

 QUT Kelvin Grove Health Clinics offer services for free or low-cost services to staff, students, and the general public.

+QUT operates the QUT Medical Centre, which provides primary healthcare services to QUT students, staff, and the general public.
+The service operates across two clinics located at the Kelvin Grove and Gardens Point campuses and is staffed by a multidisciplinary team of general practitioners, registered nurses, mental health nurses, psychologists, dietitians, and administrative staff.
+The Medical Centre offers a range of healthcare services, including general practice, travel medicine, immunisations, mental health support, sexual health, skin cancer checks, lifestyle and wellbeing services, and minor procedures.

+In 2026, QUT was selected to host the Medicare Inner Brisbane Urgent Care Clinic, located at the Kelvin Grove campus.

 The Creative Industries Precinct architecturally designed in joint venture by KIRK (Richard Kirk Architect) + Hassell, located at Kelvin Grove campus, includes many arts and exhibition spaces open to the public: